tektutor/kubernetes-may-2021/Day2/3NodeClusterSetup/README.md

 export KUBECONFIG=/etc/kubernetes/admin.conf
 ```

-#### Save your join token in a file on the Master Node, the token varies hence you need to copy your join token
+#### Save your join token in a file on the Master Node, the token varies on every system and every time you type kubeadm init, hence you need to copy your join token
 ```
 vim token
 kubeadm join 192.168.154.128:6443 --token 5zt7tp.2txcmgnuzmxtgnl \